n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 {{< img "du.png" "du" >}}

 ### Exercises

-To check the max free number of files (i-nodes) and the blocks that can still be written we can check the superblock with:
+To check the max free number of files (inodes) and the blocks that can still be written we can check the superblock with:

 ```bash
 $ sudo tune2fs -l /dev/sda2 | grep "Free "